Commonly Used Brand Name(s)Botox, Botox Cosmetic

 OnabotulinumtoxinA is a botulinum toxin A product.
 It works on the nervous system to relax the muscles.

-OnabotulinumtoxinA is injected into the muscles that are affected.
+OnabotulinumtoxinA is injected into the affected muscles.
 Depending on your condition, more than one treatment may be required.

 This medicine is available only with your doctor's prescription and will be administered by your doctor.

 Your doctor will give you this medicine in a hospital or clinic.
-This medicine is given as a shot under your skin or into one of your muscles.
+It is given as a shot under your skin or into one of your muscles.

 You may be given medicine to numb the area where the shot will be injected.
 If you receive the medicine around your eyes, you may be given eye drops or ointment to numb the area.
 After your injection, you may need to wear a protective contact lens or eye patch.